ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 I’ve always been a bit apprehensive about doing doorway chin-ups at home.
-You have to make sure it’s secure which means having a certain level of trust in the product and your ability to assemble it correctly…
+You have to make sure it’s secure to the door frame which means having a certain level of trust in the product and your ability to assemble it correctly…

 If you are looking at stepping up your chin-up/pull-up game then good for you, as you probably already know calisthenic exercises are all kinds of awesome for strengthening your body.

-Very important though, is that you make sure that the bar can hold your weight adequately, each bar when you read the product description should tell you clearly what the maximum load is – if it doesn’t have this information, steer clear, as it may be a product of lower build quality that could be unsafe to use.
+What’s also very important though, is that you make sure that the bar you use can hold your weight adequately, each chin-up/pull-up bar on the product description should tell you clearly what the maximum load is – if it doesn’t have this information, steer clear, as it may be a product of lower build quality that could very well be unsafe to use.

 There is a bar that I recently took a gamble on and has actually pleasantly surprised me.
 It’s called The Powerbar 2 and it’s made by a little-known company called Innovation Fitness.

-The reason I considered it a gamble is because it doesn’t look like any of the pull-up bars I’ve used in the past.
+The reason I considered it a gamble is that it doesn’t look like any of the pull-up bars I’ve used in the past.

 Why is this The Best Door Frame Chin Up Bar?

-Some door frame chin up bars just don’t manage the load properly and so with repeated use they actually end up contorting and damaging doors and frames and in some cases breaking when you are half-way through a rep.
+From my experience, some door frame pull-up bars just don’t manage the load properly and so with repeated use, they actually end up contorting and damaging doors and frames and in some cases breaking when you are halfway through a rep.

 The Powerbar 2 pull-up bar states on its website that it supports more bodyweight than any of the others on the market and requires no assembly.

-It supports up to 280 pounds (20 stone) but can support up to 420lb (unofficially).
+It supports up to 280 lbs (20 stone) but can support up to 420lb (unofficially).
 This is very important to know.

-Another thing with this door frame chin up bar is that it doesn’t need to be assembled.
-Open the box, unfold it and attach it to your doorframe, when you’ve ended your workout just lift it off, fold it and put it to one side.
+When you’ve ended your workout you just lift it off, fold it and put it to one side.
 Simple.